-- Fred L. Drake, Jr., the creator of the original Python documentation toolset and writer of much of the content: - the Docutils project for creating reStructuredText and the Docutils suite; - Fredrik Lundh for his Alternative Python Reference project from which Sphinx got many good ideas.
+- Fred L. Drake, Jr., the creator of the original Python documentation toolset and writer of much of the content; - the Docutils project for creating reStructuredText and the Docutils suite; - Fredrik Lundh for his Alternative Python Reference project from which Sphinx got many good ideas.

-See reporting-bugs for information how to report bugs in this documentation, or Python itself.
+See Reporting Bugs in Python for information how to report bugs in Python itself.